Liquid air: Process of production

 The most common process for the preparation of liquid air is the two-column Hampson–Linde cycle using the Joule–Thomson effect.
 Air is fed at high pressure (>75 atm) into the lower column, in which it is separated into pure nitrogen and oxygen-rich liquid.
 The rich liquid and some of the nitrogen are fed as reflux into the upper column, which operates at low pressure (<25 atm), where the final separation into pure nitrogen and oxygen occurs.
 A raw argon product can be removed from the middle of the upper column for further purification.

 Air can also be liquefied by Claude's process, which combines cooling by Joule–Thomson effect, isentropic expansion and regenerative cooling.

 Application

 In manufacturing processes, the liquid air product is typically fractionated into its constituent gases in either liquid or gaseous form, as the oxygen is especially useful for fuel gas welding and cutting and for medical use, and the argon is useful as an oxygen-excluding shielding gas in gas tungsten arc welding.
 Liquid nitrogen is useful in various low-temperature applications, being nonreactive at normal temperatures (unlike oxygen), and boiling at 77 K.

 Transport and energy storage

-Between 1899 and 1902, the automobile Liquid Air was produced and demonstrated by a joint American/English company, with the claim that they could construct a car that would run a hundred miles on liquid air.
+Between 1899 and 1902, the Liquid Air Power and Automobile Co. produced and demonstrated an automobile, Liquid Air, which the company claimed could run a hundred miles on liquid air.

-On 2 October 2012, the Institution of Mechanical Engineers said liquid air could be used as a means of storing energy.
-This was based on a technology that was developed by Peter Dearman, a garage inventor in Hertfordshire, England to power vehicles.
+On 2 October 2012, the Institution of Mechanical Engineers said that liquid air could be used to store energy.
+This was based on a technology that was developed by Peter Dearman, a garage inventor in Hertfordshire, England, to power vehicles.